On June 7, 2022, the Zillow Q2 2022 Home Price Expectations Survey results were released. This survey is done on a quarterly basis.

-The detail of the Q2 2021 Home Price Expectations Survey is interesting.
-Of the 109 survey respondents, only 3 (of the displayed responses) forecasts a cumulative price decrease through 2024.
+The detail of the Q2 2022 Home Price Expectations Survey is interesting.
+Of the 114 survey respondents, only three (of the displayed responses) forecasts a cumulative price decrease through 2026.

 For a variety of reasons, I continue to believe that these forecasts will prove far too optimistic in hindsight.

 I have written extensively about the residential real estate situation.
 For a variety of reasons, it is exceedingly complex.
 While many people continue to have an optimistic view regarding future residential real estate prices, in my opinion such a view is unsupported on an “all things considered” basis.
-Furthermore, from these price levels there exists outsized potential for a price decline of severe magnitude, unfortunately.
+Residential real estate is an exceedingly large asset bubble.
+As such, from these price levels there exists potential for a price decline of outsized magnitude.

 The Special Note summarizes my overall thoughts about our economic situation

 SPX at 4115.36 as this post is written